Dick’s Pizza

 The Corner Slice and What It Means in Portland

 There is a particular ritual to the New York-style pizza counter that has little to do with occasion and everything to do with repetition.
 You show up, you order by the slice or you order a whole pie, and the transaction is governed by a logic that predates tasting menus and chef bios.
 Dick's Pizza, on SE 13th Avenue in Portland's Sellwood-Moreland neighborhood, operates inside that tradition.
-The address is residential in character, the kind of block where a pizza spot becomes a landmark by virtue of consistency rather than spectacle.
+The address is residential in character, the kind of block where a pizza spot becomes a neighborhood fixture by virtue of consistency rather than spectacle.

 Portland's pizza conversation has historically centered on the wood-fired, Neapolitan-adjacent work being done by places like Nostrana and the long-fermented, high-heat approach championed at Ken's Artisan Pizza.
 Both represent a school of serious pizza-making that draws on Italian regional tradition.
 New York-style sits in a different register: the crust is thinner and more pliable, the cheese pull is a feature rather than a detail, and the measure of success is whether the slice holds its shape when folded lengthwise on the walk out the door.
 Dick's operates in that tradition, in a city that has largely oriented its pizza identity around the wood-fire camp.